Umuzi-org/tech-department/content/projects/kotlin/project-5/live-data-observers/_index.md

 Encapsulation is a way to restrict direct access to some of an object's fields.
 When you encapsulate an object, you expose a set of public methods that modify the private internal fields.
 Using encapsulation, you control how other classes manipulate these internal fields.

 In your current code, any external class can modify the score and word variables using the value property, for example using viewModel.score.value.
-It might not matter in the app you're developing in this codelab, but in a production app, you want control over the data in the ViewModel objects.
+It might not matter in the app you're developing in this project, but in a production app, you want control over the data in the ViewModel objects.

 Only the ViewModel should edit the data in your app.
 But UI controllers need to read the data, so the data fields can't be completely private.
 To encapsulate your app's data, you use both MutableLiveData and LiveData objects.